China–United States relations: Biden administration (2021–2025)

-A U.S. Air Force U-2 pilot takes a picture somewhere over the Central Continental U.S.; the Chinese balloon is in the background.
+A US Air Force U-2 pilot takes a picture somewhere over the Central Continental US; the Chinese balloon is in the background.

-On 11 February 2023, the U.S. Commerce Department prohibited six Chinese companies connected to the aerospace programs of the Chinese army from acquiring U.S. technology without authorization from the government.
+On 11 February 2023, the US Commerce Department prohibited six Chinese companies connected to the aerospace programs of the Chinese army from acquiring US technology without authorization from the government.
 These six businesses include Nanjiang Aerospace Technology of Beijing; The 48th Research Institute of China Electronics Technology Group Corporation; Technology for Dongguan Lingkong Remote Sensing; Aviation Science and Technology Group of the Eagles Men; Tian-Hai-Xiang Aviation Technology in Guangzhou; together with the Shanxi Eagles Men Aviation Science and Technology Group.

-In April 2023, China sanctioned U.S. Representative Michael McCaul in response to a legislative trip for Taiwanese President Tsai Ing-wen.
+In April 2023, China sanctioned US Representative Michael McCaul in response to a legislative trip for Taiwanese President Tsai Ing-wen.

 In May 2023, an American citizen living in Hong Kong named John Shing-Wan Leung was sentenced to life in prison on charges of espionage.
 Leung was arrested in 2021 by China's counterintelligence agency.

-On 23 September 2024, the Biden administration banned Chinese software from U.S. internet-connected vehicles, citing national security risks.
+On 23 September 2024, the Biden administration banned Chinese software from US internet-connected vehicles, citing national security risks.
 This move builds on previous actions against Chinese tech, deepening the digital divide between the two nations.

 Attempts to fix relationship (2023–2024)

-In mid-2023, both countries started to increase meetings between high-level officials in the hope of stabilizing the relationship; on 11 May, U.S. national security adviser Jake Sullivan met with Wang Yi, director of the CCP Office of the Central Foreign Affairs Commission, with the topics including Taiwan and Russia's invasion of Ukraine.
+In mid-2023, both countries started to increase meetings between high-level officials in the hope of stabilizing the relationship; on 11 May, US national security adviser Jake Sullivan met with Wang Yi, director of the CCP Office of the Central Foreign Affairs Commission, with the topics including Taiwan and Russia's invasion of Ukraine.
 On 21 May, Biden commented during the G7 summit in Hiroshima that he expected a thaw in relations with China soon, commenting that the two countries were moving towards more dialogue but "this silly balloon that was carrying two freight cars worth of spy equipment was flying over the United States and it got shot down and everything changed in terms of talking to one another".
-On 26 May, Chinese minister of commerce Wang Wentao met with U.S. secretary of commerce Gina Raimondo, where Raimondo raised concerns about treatment of U.S. companies by China.
-U.S. officials also announced in June that Central Intelligence Agency (CIA) director William J. Burns travelled to China in May.
-However, a meeting in the Shangri-La Dialogue between Chinese minister of national defense Li Shangfu and U.S. secretary of defense Lloyd Austin failed to take place, after China rebuffed U.S. requests to meet.
+On 26 May, Chinese minister of commerce Wang Wentao met with US secretary of commerce Gina Raimondo, where Raimondo raised concerns about treatment of US companies by China.
+US officials also announced in June that Central Intelligence Agency (CIA) director William J. Burns travelled to China in May.
+However, a meeting in the Shangri-La Dialogue between Chinese minister of national defense Li Shangfu and US secretary of defense Lloyd Austin failed to take place, after China rebuffed US requests to meet.
 In late June 2023, Blinken traveled to China and met with Xi; subsequent public statements by both countries were largely positive, with Xi and Blinken emphasizing that both sides have a responsibility to manage relations.
 However, relations became more contentious after Biden called Xi a "dictator".